Hakeem Muhammad Saeed: Scholarship

 Following his settlement in Pakistan, Saeed began practicing medicine and continued to research in Eastern medicine.
 Having established the Hamdard Laboratories in 1948, Saeed was one of the driving forces in Pakistan for engaging in the research in medical biology and medicine.
 In 1953, after his doctorate degree, Saeed joined the Sindh University as an associate professor of pharmacy and taught courses in organic chemistry.
 In 1963, Saeed resigned from his position because of differences with the Federal government.
 In 1964, Saeed came into public limelight when he gave rogue criticism to Lieutenant-General Wajid Ali Khan Burki, then-Surgeon General of the Pakistan Army Medical Corps, who was a high-profile officer leading the then Ministry of Health under the government of Field Marshal Ayub Khan.
 Saeed criticized the General, saying, "General [Wajid] Burki used to say that Eastern medicine and homeopathy were quackery".
 Saeed began to write articles, organized conferences and lobbied hard for the Eastern medicine and Ayub Khan had to pass a law legalizing Eastern medicine, due to a fear of his government losing credibility among the people.

 In 1985, Hakeem Mohammed Saeed founded Hamdard University, where he served as its first Vice-Chancellor and as a professor.

 The crowning activity of his life is the establishment of Madinat-al-Hikmah campus in Karachi.
 It comprises Hamdard University with such institutes as Hamdard College of Medicine and Dentistry, Hamdard Al-Majeed College of Eastern Medicine, Hafiz Muhammad Ilyas Institute of Herbal Sciences, Hamdard Institute of Education & Social Sciences, Hamdard Institute of Management Sciences, Hamdard Institute of Information Technology, Hamdard School of Law, Faculty of Engineering Science & Technology, Hamdard Public School and Hamdard Village School.
-Bait-al-Hikmah (the Library) is also a constituent part of Madinat-al-Hikmah.
-This is one of the biggest and best-stocked libraries of Pakistan.
+Bait-al-Hikmah (the library) is a constituent part of Madinat-al-Hikmah and one of the biggest and best-stocked libraries of Pakistan.